18020132/dao-duc-tung.github.io/src/pages/thoughts-on/the-art-of-asking-questions/index.md

 ## Thoughts

-Recently, I've moved to a new team, the big team that I've ever worked with.
+Recently, I've moved to a new team, the biggest team that I've ever worked with.
 And of course, lots of meetings.

 _Fortunately_, I'm the youngest engineer in the team, so I have fewer meetings than higher-level engineers to do my coding stuff.